NidhiDevrani/Super-Store-Sales-Dashboard/README.md

 - **Bar Chart - Sales by State (Forecasted):**
    - Shows forecasted sales for different states, offering a predictive view of performance by region.

-Open the Power BI File:

-Download the .pbix file from this repository.

-Open it using Power BI Desktop (free to download from here).

-Explore the Dashboard:

-Once the Power BI file is open, explore the different charts and visualizations created.

-Interact with the filters and slicers to drill down into specific data points (e.g., by region, segment, or payment mode).

-Data:
+ ---

+### Dataset:
-The Data folder includes sample data (e.g., sales_data.csv, profits_data.xlsx) that was used to build the dashboard.
+The Dataset folder that was used to build the dashboard.
 You can modify or replace the data source to suit your needs.

+---

-Screenshots:
+### Screenshots:
 Below are some screenshots of the Power BI dashboard:

-Sales by Segment Donut Chart:

-Sales Forecasting for 15 Days:
+1. All charts
+2. Forecasting chart